● refactoringbuildingsamridhlimbu.com/projects/kairos · v0.1

 What I'd do differently

-Write the state machine before the HTTP layer, not alongside it.
-I pinned myself into endpoint shapes early that the FSM had to work around — the rewrite undoes most of that.
+Write the pure-function pipeline before the HTTP layer, not alongside it.
+I pinned myself into endpoint shapes early that the scheduler had to work around.
+The rewrite enforces the discipline: runner.ts is the only file with side effects — everything else is a pure function you can test without a database.